j8r41/django_todo/README.md

-# Django Library App
+# Django Do App

-## О приложении
+## About

- Веб-интерфейс для сотрудников библиотеки. Возможности: регистрация книг, авторов, читателей, маркировка книг и отслеживание их статуса, просмотр задолженности. Настроен API для взаимодействия со сторонними приложениями.
+To-do list and task management app.
+Supported many users.

-## Установка
+## Install

 ### Prerequisites: